 - In a genre (coming of age drama) where there is a quality entry in the archives literally every year (2016 alone had everybody wants some! and indignation… 2015 had mistress America, me and ear and the dying girl and the diary of a teenage girl) this never felt cliché or unimportant.
 I was welling up with tears in nearly every scene either from laughter or from some poignant moment

-- I was frankly skeptical of the 94 on metacritic prior to seeing the film but after seeing it is simply an impossible film not to give a 100 to.
+- I was frankly skeptical of the 94 on metacritic prior to seeing the film but after seeing it it is easy to see how the film received so many 100’s.
 It’s perfect and will only be bettered by films with a bolder artistic stroke— honestly I really didn’t want Gerwig directing films- she’s such a good performer but again this isn’t some George Clooney-directed flop and waste of talent—it’s truly special and is closer to Baumbach’s work or Linklater who are obviously true auteurs.
 Mike Mills is another one that comes to mind and I love beginners and 20th century women

 - I was blown away by the amount of great moments and scenes were packed into 93 minutes—highlights include the shot of Laurie Metcalf as she drops off Lady Bird at the airport.
 I think the scene of Lucas Hedges character breaking down crying on Ronan’s shoulder is very well done as well